MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/user-roles-groups.md

 The platform follows a role-based administration hierarchy.
 There are four admin roles supported on the portal:

-1. **Organization Administrator** - This role is assigned to decision-makers or program owners who are responsible for the overall execution, monitoring and success of the training program.
+1. **Organization Administrator** - This role is assigned to decision-makers or program owners who are responsible for the overall execution, monitoring, and success of the training program.
 The organization administrator can use the management portal to create content, manage users, enroll learners in courses, use reports & analytics, and customize the portal for branding purposes.

 2. **Category Administrator** - Category administrators can create a new course and manage all the existing courses for a given category they are assigned as administrators.
 A user can be a category administrator for one or more categories on the management portal.